Bulldog moves back to even par for the event

 Photos from day one of the Argent Financial Classic at Squire Creek.

 Photos from the 2012 WAC Championships at Rio Secco Golf Course in Henderson, Nev.

-This past season saw the Bulldogs capture two team titles - the Squire Creek Invitational in October and the Jim West Intercollegiate in April - marking the first time since 2004-05 a LA Tech team had accomplished the feat.
+The 2012-13 season saw the Bulldogs capture two team titles - the Squire Creek Invitational in October and the Jim West Intercollegiate in April - marking the first time since 2004-05 a LA Tech team had accomplished the feat.

 Tech also recorded its top finish ever in the Western Athletic Conference Championships as the Bulldogs finished fourth in the nine-team field, surpassing its previous best of fifth place on two previous occasions.

 After opening the fall season with a pair of top five finishes, Parks and Co. also earned its highest ranking ever moving up as high as 59th in Golfstat.com.
 This ranking shattered the previous high of 98th achieved twice during the previous 20 years.

 "I don't look at (these achievements) as success yet," Parks said.
 "It's an outcome.
 I'm excited about it, but to me if we keep doing what we are doing, preparing, and getting better, I think we will continue to improve.

 "I attribute a lot of (our success) to physical conditioning, the hard work the guys have put in off the course.
 I attribute a lot of it to improvement on the mental side, the confidence level we've reached by implementing some mental strategies.
 Bottom line is our guys have a lot of pride in their school and they want to represent the school just like any other team.
 It takes a mental toughness and fortitude to be successful."